pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 must be interpreted) — is captured in a set of DCG grammar rules and Prolog clauses.
 When EAPI 9 added new features, the implementation required adding new grammar rules and clauses.
-The reasoning engine — prover, planner, and scheduler — did not change at all, because it is domain-agnostic.
+The reasoning engine — the prover and the ordering laws — did not change at all, because it is domain-agnostic.

 ### Beyond pure Prolog